antimof/UxPlay/README.md

 gstreamer1-devel gstreamer1-plugins-base-devel (+libX11-devel for fullscreen X11) _(some of these
 may be in the "CodeReady" add-on repository, called "PowerTools" by clones)_

-* **Mageia, pclinuxos, OpenMandriva:**
+* **Mageia, PCLinuxOS, OpenMandriva:**
 Same as Red Hat, except for name changes: (Mageia) "gstreamer1.0-devel", "gstreamer-plugins-base1.0-devel";
-(OpenMandriva) "libopenssl-devel", "gstreamer-devel", "libgst-plugins-base1.0-devel".  pclinuxos: same as Mageia, but uses synaptic (or apt) as its package manager
+(OpenMandriva) "libopenssl-devel", "gstreamer-devel", "libgst-plugins-base1.0-devel".
+PCLinuxOS: same as Mageia, but uses synaptic (or apt) as its package manager.

  * **openSUSE:**
 (sudo zypper install) libopenssl-3-devel (formerly